-RECR 2020 - Emergency Care (must be completed in 1st year) RECR 3020 - Pre Practicum Seminar RECR 3030 - Practicum Field Work RECR 4010 - Professional Conference
+RECR 2020 - Emergency Care (must be completed in 1st year)

+RECR 4010 - Professional Conference

-D. Communication Courses (6h) COMM 1213 - Communications 1 COMM 1223 - Communications 2
+D. Communication Courses (3h)

+COMM 1213 - Communication 1

-E. Electives [Individualized Program or Concentrations] (27h)
+E. Electives (27h)

 Beyond the required core courses, students will have the opportunity to select from a number of elective offerings designed to satisfy their individual needs, interests, and specific career plans.
-In order to assist those students with very specific areas of interest to pursue focused study, three areas of concentration have been developed.
-Pursuit of a concentration is intended for those students with specific interest in a particular aspect of the field.
-Those students carrying out an individualized program of study gain a broader exposure to a variety of areas within the field.
-Details of concentrations are available at the Recreation Management Office.
 Electives are any courses available from any Faculty.
 You will have to make sure that the course is available to non-majors (except RECR & SRMK courses) and that you meet the prerequisites.
+These can be chosen in consultation with your academic advisor.